.

 Accommodations and Food

 The Churchill region is polar bear country, and significant safety issues exist whenever we are out of doors.
-The CNSC is 23 kilometers (14 miles) east of the town of Churchill, and consequently, participants must be accompanied by a CNSC staff member or the scientist, who will carry bear deterrents, before being allowed to go out of doors during free time.
-When you arrive on-site you will sign the Churchill Northern Studies Centre’s Polar Bear Information Acknowledgement Form.
+The CNSC is 23 kilometers (14 miles) east of the town of Churchill.
+Consequently, participants must be accompanied by a CNSC staff member or the scientist, who will carry bear deterrents before being allowed to go out of doors during free time.
 CNSC is a non-smoking facility.

 SLEEPING

-You’ll stay in dormitory rooms that house up to four same-gender participants in bunk beds.
-Single/couple rooms cannot be guaranteed.
+You’ll stay in dormitory rooms with up to four same-gender participants in bunk beds.
+Due to the dormitory-style setup and limited room availability with multiple user groups at CNSC, single/couple rooms cannot be guaranteed.

 IGLOOS